Frequently Asked Questions

 How do I submit Ethics, Boundaries, and Medicaid Fraud complaints to the NCCPSS Program?

 Individuals can complete the complaints form located on the NCCPSS Program's Complaints website.
 After submitting the complaint form, you may be contacted by staff at DMHDDSUS and Medicaid as part of the investigation.
+Please make sure to also file the complaint in the IRIS system if appropriate.

 If you need additional assistance, contact the NCCPSS Program at 919-843-3018 or nccpssprogram@unc.edu